ICC prosecutor to probe war crimes in Palestinian Territories, angering Israel | Law-Order

 Promising a "principled, non-partisan, approach", she said: "In the end, our central concern must be for the victims of crimes, both Palestinian and Israeli, arising from the long cycle of violence and insecurity that has caused deep suffering and despair on all sides."
 Bensouda, who will be replaced by British prosecutor Karim Khan on June 16, said in December 2019 that war crimes had been or were being committed in the West Bank and Gaza Strip.
 She named both the Israel Defense Forces and armed Palestinian groups such as Hamas as possible perpetrators.

-The next step will be to determine whether Israel or Palestinian authorities have investigations themselves and to assess those efforts.
-"LONG-AWAITED STEP"
+The next step will be to determine whether Israeli or Palestinian authorities have investigations themselves and to assess those efforts.
+[LONG-AWAITED STEP'

 "Without any jurisdiction, it decided that our brave soldiers, who take every precaution to avoid civilian casualties against the worst terrorists in the world who deliberately target civilians, it's our soldiers who are war criminals," Netanyahu said in a statement.
-Israeli Foreign Minister Gabi Ashkenazi said the decision was "morally bankrupt and legally flawed".
+Israeli Foreign Minister Gabi Ashkenazi said the decision was "morally bankrupt and legally flawed," while Israel’s ambassador to the U.S., Gilad Erdan, vowed to "continue working together with the American administration against this shameful decision.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)